RDLLab/posggym/docs/intro/getting_started.md

 # Getting Started

 POSGGym is a library that provides an API for multi-agent, partially observable reinforcement learning and planning environments represented as a Partially Observable Stochastic Game (POSG) from multi-agent reinforcement learning and planning theory.
-The thing that distinguishes POSGGym from existing libaries (e.g. [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) is full support for environment models, which can be used for planning.
+The thing that distinguishes POSGGym from existing libraries (e.g. [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) is full support for environment models, which can be used for planning.

-The main API of POSGGym is adopted from the Gymnasium and PettingZoo libraries so should be fairly familiar if you have used either of those libaries before.
+The main API of POSGGym is adopted from the Gymnasium and PettingZoo libraries so should be fairly familiar if you have used either of those libraries before.

 ## Initializing Environments